ShortestPathLab/posthoc-app/README.md

 Hey researchers, developers and problem-solvers!

-**Posthoc** is a way to build simple and effective visualisations ✨ for sequential decision-making algorithms, like search 🚀.
+**Posthoc** is a way to build simple and effective visualisations ✨ for sequential decision-making algorithms, like search.
 If you're looking for a quick way to analyse, debug or understand your algorithm, give Posthoc a try!

 ![Alt text](./client/src/public/screenshots/0.png)